pavlosconstas/python-color-generator/README.md

 # License

-Copy this whenever, wherever, say it's you own code for all I care.
+Copy this whenever, wherever, say it's your own code for all I care.
 I just made this to solve a problem I had.